cptMoonDog/moon-dog-technologies/README.md

 Most Recent Changes
 ==================
+21JUN2023
+ - Added online help to th interactive shell
+ - Uploaded a video of it to [YouTube](https://youtu.be/8KXW-6Rhv8E)
+ - Fixed a bug in `setup-launch`

 08JUN2023
  - Fixed a bunch of bugs and made some quality of life improvements in the Interactive SHell system.
  - Changed some of the commands to be more Spacey.